zjzshyq/zjzshyq.github.io/USL_final_paper.md

 print('rules_dictionary', rules_dict)
 ```
 We store the dictionary into memory database like Redis.
 When users click certain item,
-system will access the Redis to get the dictionary for the recommend item below.
+system will access the Redis to get the dictionary for recommending items below.
 ```
 rules_dictionary
  {'whole_milk': ['bottled_water', 'other_vegetables', 'rolls_buns', 'root_vegetables', 'sausage', 'soda', 'tropical_fruit', 'yogurt'],